 I’ve touched more industries in 6 years than some people will touch in a lifetime.
-Everything from photography/videography for competition cheerleading to health insurance to SaaS companies.
-Each one having brought a revelation about myself, those around me, or just life in general.
+Everything from photography/videography for competition cheerleading to health insurance to SaaS companies to consumer electronics.
+Each one having brought a revelation about myself, those around me, business, or just life in general.

 If you can’t handle the occasional touchy issue, commentary dripping with sarcasm or questioning the status quo, then I wouldn’t recommend sticking around.
 I’ve never avoided the unpopular opinion and no walking on eggshells here.
 I try to avoid soapbox topics, but hey… I’m only human and after all, it’s my blog right?

 You can read the more detailed explanation here, but in short it was a phrase that just bubbled up and came out of my mouth when a former business partner and close friend asked me what I wanted to ultimately have 5, 10, 30 years down the road.